ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/fetching-data/filtering.md

         x.AddDefaults()))
 ```

-Often you just want to extend the default behaviour of filtering.
+Often you just want to extend the default behavior of filtering.
 If this is the case, you can also use `FilterConventionExtension`

 ```csharp
 public class CustomConventionExtension : FilterConventionExtension